 We’re not given a user’s manual, or a how-to guide, that tells us what a healthy, happy relationship should look like.
 When you think about it, that makes sense.
-There are so many different kinds of relationships, and what makes one person, couple, or family thrive could make another miserable.
+There are so many kinds of relationships, and what makes one person, couple, or family thrive could make another miserable.

 But without a guide, our only way to understand relationships is to look at the examples set by others around us.
 Our parents, grandparents, aunts and uncles, and our friends’ parents as we grow up.
 Other teens as we begin navigating the world of dating, self-exploration, and friendship.
 Other young, married couples with families as we start our own families.

 We only get a partial view of these relationships, though.
 We see what they want us to see, and we never see what goes on behind closed doors.

 And none of those people are us.
 We are individuals, with our own unique desires and needs.
 We can’t just rely on what we see of others’ relationships to form our own.
-We have to know ourselves.
-We have to know what we want and need.
+We need to know ourselves.
+We must to know what we want and need.

 So how do we do that?